konfirm/node-alphabet/README.md

 # Alphabet

-Immutable alphabet, usable in situations where a fixed set of characters is to be allowed and needs to be trusted to remain the exact same.
+Immutable alphabet, usable in situations where a fixed set of unique characters is to be allowed and needs to be trusted to remain the exact same.
+The implementation provides a lot of functionality already provided by string values, with the added benefit that an Alphabet instance is guaranteed to contains only unique characters, and is validated for it only once.

 ## Installation